 Kids today spend much more time indoors in front of electronics than they did before— averaging out to 7 hours per day.
-Their overall well-being is being compromised due to rising rates of a sedentary lifestyle.
-While most parents may be aware that it’s not the healthiest thing to let their kids get so much screentime, they aren’t aware of why movement is crucial.
+Their overall well-being is being compromised due to rising rates of sedentary lifestyles.
+While most parents may be aware that it’s not the healthiest thing to let their kids get so much screen time, they aren’t aware of why movement is crucial.

 Here’s why you should encourage your kids to play outside more often:

 Kids who dabble in more outdoor play than their peers have improved motor skills such as balance, agility, and coordination.
 Their movements challenge their bones, physical endurance, and bones.
 Children have sufficient space to jump, run, and throw stuff around outdoors.
 Allowing kids to practice and grow their physical abilities enables them to make their bodies stronger and become confident in their own capabilities.